alanqchen/student-evaluation-webapp/README.md

 ### Initial Admin User

 Note that the initial Admin user has the email `admin@admin` and the password `Admin_123`.
 It's highly recommended to change these after you login.

+Feel free to direct-message `nodinawe#0012` (Alan Chen) on Discord if you need the heroku database to be reset.

 ### Creating Tests